slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* Build service runs all builds for project MyPackage on the same machine as the same Linux user.
-Adversary starts a "bad" build that listens for the "good" build and swaps out source files, then starts a "good" build that would otherwise pass the policy.
+Adversary starts a "bad" build that listens for the "good" build and swaps out source files, then starts a "good" build that would otherwise pass expectations.
 Solution: Builder changes architecture to isolate each build in a separate VM or similar.

 </details>